-Kim's Life and Passions
+Kim’s Life & Passions

 The Kim Usery Foundation was established in honor of Kim Usery’s memory.
 Kim saw the hand of God at work all around her and she was daily a willing participant in that work.
 Whether helping people down the street get to church, standing firm for life for the unborn or traveling to Guatemala and preaching the gospel, she was willing to give of herself at a moment’s notice.
 “It’s a God thing,” she’d say as she saw new opportunities to share the love of Christ each day.

 Recognizing that “life and death are in the power of the tongue,” Kim was not one to brag about how God was using her to touch so many lives around her.
 She didn’t wear her religion on her sleeve.
 She didn’t have to.
-She simply lived out her life for the Lord and that life was her testimony.
+She simply lived out her life for the Lord, and that life was her testimony.

-And as she began to face challenges with her health, not only did she refuse to complain or turn the attention to herself, she stood firmer than ever in relying on God to be her all in all.
+As she began to face challenges with her health, not only did she refuse to complain or turn the attention to herself, she stood firmer than ever in relying on God to be her all in all.
 On February 11, 2008, Kim unexpectedly went home to be with the Lord, but her vision and passion for the lost and the hurting inspires us still to press forward and continue the race that she began with the Lord’s help.

-The Kim Usery Foundation has a passion to continue Kim’s Christ centered ministries that became her life’s work.
+The Kim Usery Foundation has a passion to continue Kim’s Christ-centered ministries that became her life’s work.
 As Kim inspired, our vision is truly to become “Christians acting on our beliefs.”

-In memory of Kimberly Dawn Usery
+In Memory of Kimberly Dawn Usery

 December 7, 1972 – February 11, 2008